 \subsection{The Non-Inferiority Design}

-In some situations, we are interested in testing whether the experimental condition is non-inferior or not worse than the control condition by a certain amount.
+In some situations, researchers are interested in testing whether the experimental condition is non-inferior or not worse than the control condition by a certain amount.
 This is the goal of the non-inferiority design, which consists of a one-tailed test (see the third row of Fig~\ref{fig:diagram}).
-Realistic applications might include a new medication that has fewer undesirable adverse effects \citep[e.g.,][]{ChadwickVigabatrin1999}, is cheaper \citep[see, e.g.,][for a discussion]{KaulDiamond2006}, or is easier to administer than the current medication \citep[e.g.,][]{VandewerfAdgeyArdissino_1999}.
-In these cases, we need to ponder the cost of a somewhat lower or equal effectiveness of the new treatment with the value of the just mentioned benefits \citep{Hills2017}.
+Realistic applications might include testing the effectiveness of a new medication that has fewer undesirable adverse effects \parencite{ChadwickVigabatrin1999}, is cheaper \parencite{KaulDiamond2006}, or is easier to administer than the current medication \parencite{VandewerfAdgeyArdissino_1999}.
+In these cases, we need to ponder the cost of a somewhat lower or equal effectiveness of the new treatment with the value of the just mentioned benefits \parencite{Hills2017}.
 The null hypothesis states that the true population effect size is equal to a predetermined threshold, whereas the alternative hypothesis states that the true population effect size is higher than this threshold:

-where $nim$ represents the non-inferiority margin.
-As the equivalence interval, the non-inferiority margin should be defined a priori.
+where $c$ represents the standardized non-inferiority margin.
+As with the equivalence interval, the non-inferiority margin should be defined independent of the obtained data.